Participation in a clinical trial can provide access to cutting-edge, potentially lifesaving and life-enhancing treatments.

 What are the risks – isn’t it dangerous to take an experimental drug?

-This committee – made up of scientists, doctors, and other people from the local community (e.g., consumer representative, ethics expert) – reviews each study to see that it is designed to protect the patient and to ensure that the benefits of the study outweigh the risks.
+This committee – made up of scientists, doctors, and other people from the local community (e.g., consumer representative, ethics expert) – reviews each trial to see that it is designed to protect the patient and to ensure that the benefits of the trial outweigh the risks.
 Each trial must meet the Good Clinical Practice (GCP) standard.
-GCP is an ethical and scientific quality standard that ensures that the rights, safety and well being of study participants are protected.
+GCP is an ethical and scientific quality standard that ensures that the rights, safety and well being of trial participants are protected.

-The length of each study is different.
+The length of each trial is different.
 The trial’s protocol document will provide you with information on how long the trial lasts and what is expected of you.

 You can leave the trial at any time.
 You can withdraw your consent and choose to leave the trial if you no longer wish to participate for any reason.